tranhelen/tranhelen/_posts/2016-07-11-sixsixfive.md

 - blog
 - life
 layout: post
+twitter_desc: A story about the internet of old and why it's necessary to keep writing even if you don't exactly know why.
+twitter_image: 44-00card.jpg
 ---

 When the internet was mostly words there was a blog called 665.
 For 665 days, it&rsquo;s creator wrote 665 posts.
 The posts were mostly nonsense and as far as anyone knew, you were the only one reading it.
 It was *your* 665 days following this unidentified man through his life.